PgBiel/elembic/src/element.typ

     // ((names: ("name1", "name2", ...)), ...)
     data: (),
   ),

+  // Conditional set rules, which only apply to matching instances of an
+  // element.
+  cond-sets: (
+    // Filters to apply to each set rule.
+    filters: (),
+    // For each filter above, the associated set rule args with the changed
+    // fields.
+    args: (),
+    // Data associated with each conditional set rule.
+    // Format:
+    // ((names: ("name1", "name2", ...)), ...)
+    data: (),
+  )
 )

 /// This is meant to be used in a show rule of the form `#show ref: e.ref` to ensure